TERMS OF SALE ASTRUP AS

 5.4.
 Overdue interest in accordance with the Act relating to Interest on Overdue Payments becomes payable in the event of overdue payment.

+6.1.
 The invoice date shall be the date on which the goods are dispatched from the Vendor's warehouse.
-In the case of ex-works deliveries the invoice date shall be no earlier than the date on which the risk is passed on as described in the agreed terms of the transaction.
+In the case of ex-work deliveries, the invoice can be dated no earlier than upon dispatch from the supplier.

-The Buyer may not sell or pledge the goods as security until they have been paid for in full.
-The Vendor shall retain a lien on the delivered goods until the purchase sum, including interest and costs, has been paid in full.
+7.1 The Buyer may not sell or pledge the goods as security until they have been paid for in full.
+The Buyer cannot join the goods with real property or other main components in such a way that segregation would result in disproportionate costs or unreasonable loss of value until the goods have been paid for.
+The Vendor shall retain purchase security interest on the delivered goods until the purchase sum, including interest and costs, has been paid in full.

-8. Delivery times, passing of risk and insurance
+8. Delivery times, transfer of risk and insurance

 8.1.
-The agreed transaction terms shall be interpreted in accordance with the Incoterms in force at the time the contract was entered into.
-If no such delivery clause has been expressly agreed, delivery shall be deemed to have taken place ex-works by the Vendor.
+The agreed transaction terms shall be interpreted in accordance with the Incoterms in force at the time the agreement was concluded.
+If no such delivery clause has been expressly agreed, delivery shall be deemed to have taken place “ex-works” by the Vendor.

 8.2.
-If a time frame for delivery has been agreed, the delivery period shall start to run on the date the contract becomes effective.
+If a specific time frame for delivery has been agreed, the delivery period runs from the date when the agreement was concluded per item 2.1.